codefriar/LLMInstructions/README.md

 1. **Where to Place Instruction Files**
    Place relevant instruction files in your project repository under:
    ```
-   /instructions/claude/
+   CLAUDE.md
    ```
-   Example: `/instructions/claude/ruby-best-practices.md`
+   Example: `CLAUDE.md`

 2. **How to Use**
-   - When initializing your Claude agent for a project, load or reference the appropriate file(s) from `/instructions/claude/`.
+   - When initializing your Claude agent for a project, load or reference the appropriate file(s) from `/Language-Name/Vendor.md`.
    - Optionally, summarize or paste file contents into Claude's system prompt or context window.

-3. **Project-Specific Instructions**
-   - For project-specific conventions, add a file in `/instructions/claude/project-name.md`.

 ### For Codex (OpenAI)

 1. **Where to Place Instruction Files**
-   Place instruction files in your project repository under:
+   Place instruction files in your project repository root:
    ```
-   /instructions/codex/
+   AGENTS.md
    ```
-   Example: `/instructions/codex/python-flask-best-practices.md`
+   Example: `AGENT.md`

-2. **How to Use**
+2. **How to Use(Advanced)**
-   - When setting up your prompt, include the most relevant instruction file content at the start of your prompt, or reference it in your application logic.
-   - For best results, keep the instruction files concise and focused.
+   - place your LLM specific instruction file in the appropriate place within your project directory.
+For specific instructions per LLM vendor, keep reading.

-3. **Project-Specific Instructions**
+3. **Vendor Specific Instructions**
+    - **OpenAI Codex**
+        - copy this repo's Language-Name/AGENTS.md file to:
+            - ~/.codex/AGENTS.md - personal global guidance
+            - AGENTS.md at your projects checkout root - shared project notes
+            - AGENTS.md in the current working directory - sub-folder/feature specifics
+    - **Anthropic Claude**
+        - copy this repo's Language-Name/CLAUDE.md file to:
+            - ~/.claude/CLAUDE.md - for personal global inclusion in all projects.
-   - Add custom files in `/instructions/codex/project-name.md` for unique project standards.
+            - CLAUDE.md in your current projects checkout root - for project specific instruction

 ---